jbeans0312/schistostega/src/content/blog/posts/Spellwhammer Reflection - Session 1.md

 title: "Spelljammer Reflection 1: The Blighted Bullfrog"
 date: 09-06-2025
 tags: ["spelljammer"]
+description: "reflection on my first online session ~/~ when to listen to matt colville ~/~ the perils of poor pacing"
 ---
 # Background
 My Spelljammer campaign recently moved online.
 Since this is my first time running any RPG online, I figured it would be good GM exercise to debrief each session here on Schistostega.
 I'll structure each reflection by summarizing a beat of the session, then commenting on what went well, what didn't, and any other GM wisdom I have to add.